Ockenfuss/tipps/VimTipps.md

 /word #search for word
 n #next occurence
-1,$/search/replace/<g,i> #search and replace from first to last line. g: global, all occurences per line. i: case insensitive
+1,$/search/replace/<g,i> #search and replace from first to last line. g: global, all occurences per line. i: case insensitive s,abc,def,g #The character that follows 's' is the delimiter character
 ```

 ## Copy-Paste